aditya-dave/SAFS/README.md

 application is to allow players of similar sports to find activities and meet to play.

-The app used Firebase as the backend and is developed using Android Studio 3.3 and Java.
+The app usesFirebase as the backend and is developed using Android Studio 3.3 and Java.